Red-Hat-Information-Security/Incident-Response/README.md

 This is based on the OSSF's malicious packages repo and a few of our own specific package listings there may be new packages that haven't been added to the data sets yet.

+## Maintenance Note

+For those working on this project you can run `make sync` to refresh the OSSF malicious package listing in the repo and commit the changes.
+We are working from a snapshot of the repo instead of cloning it fresh to each person's machine since the repo has gotten huge and can cause clone issues.
+Also it's nice to remove the git dependency in the script.